 Experimenting With Your Supplement Schedule

-First of all, Krista needs to keep in mind that even our food can contain natural antibacterials (like garlic, onions, etc.) and Natren has had to set a time limit that applies to a wide variety of substances at all strengths/potencies.
+First of all, K needs to keep in mind that even our food can contain natural antibacterials (like garlic, onions, etc.) and Natren has had to set a time limit that applies to a wide variety of substances at all strengths/potencies.
 For example, if you’re taking Wild Oregano Oil or Olive Leaf extract, then you definitely cannot consume the probiotics sooner than 2 hours, as you’d be wasting your money.
 However, other supplements (and foods) are far less potent against bacteria.
 Therefore, she may be okay to implement one of the following supplement schedules.

 The main difference between the two schedules below is whether she wants to take her probiotics before every meal, or whether she would like to take just one large dose before bed.
 This is where the experimentation comes in.
 Her body will definitely prefer, and do better on, one or the other.
 She will have to test each of them for a week at a time and see which schedule benefits her body the most.